 Skip to main content

-5 Reasons Why a Psychiatric Practice is the Best Choice for Administering Ketamine Treatments for D
+5 Reasons Why a Psychiatric Practice is the Best Choice for Ketamine Treatments

 A woman pondering the reasons to choose a psychiatrist for ketamine treatments?

 Did you know that a psychiatrist is licensed to prescribe the same medications and do the same procedures as an orthopedic surgeon, an emergency room physician, or even an anesthesiologist?
-However, just because as a psychiatrist I can treat an orthopedic condition, it doesn’t mean I should.
-The same principle applies to non-psychiatrists offering Ketamine services.
+However, just because a psychiatrist can treat an orthopedic condition, it doesn’t mean they should.
+The same principle applies to non-psychiatrists offering ketamine services.
 Here’s why you may want to consider pursuing these treatments with a trained mental health provider, rather than other types of specialists:

 1. Expertise in Mental Health Diagnosis and Treatment Planning